Thinking about raising some pigs, but wondering if that’s a good idea?

 Pig equipment is made to last.
 We have a 13 hole 3 ton feeder that we bought used over 25 years ago.
 Still works great!

 If you aren’t wanting to buy a feeder just now, you can make a trough out of a cut off plastic barrel that you support with wooden sides and legs.
-Or, for anyone with carpentry skills, you can make a wooden trough.
+Or, for anyone with carpentry skills, make a wooden trough.

 You can feed them on the ground, but they will waste feed!